Čučma

 Čučma (Csucsom) is a village and municipality in the Rožňava District in the Košice Region of eastern Slovakia.

 History

 In historical records the village was first mentioned in 1300.
+Before the establishment of independent Czechoslovakia in 1918, Čučma was part of Gömör and Kishont County within the Kingdom of Hungary.
+From 1938 to 1945, it was again part of Hungary as a result of the First Vienna Award.

-Village has long mining traditions, there were several mines in the village where iron ore was extracted.
-Village has several historical monuments:
+The village has long mining traditions, there were several mines in the village where iron ore was extracted.
+The village has several historical monuments: